uktrade/peoplefinder/README.md

 appropriate) the relevant record on Mailchimp.
 Once a week, a scheduled job is triggered to perform a wholesale synchronisation to make sure nothing has fallen through the cracks.

+Tags currently include a list of domains considered "One DIT" (in the relevant `Person` decorator) which may need to be updated when new domains "join" DIT.

 ### GOV.UK Notify

 People Finder sends emails to users through GOV.UK Notify (using their official gem) whenever